quicwg/ops-drafts/draft-ietf-quic-manageability.md

 {{packetnumber}}).
 However, it cannot be known by the network which exact recovery mechanism is used and therefore reordering tolerance should be considered as unknown.

+## Handling ICMP Messages

+Datagram Packetization Layer PMTU Discovery (PLPMTUD) can be used by QUIC to probe for the supported PMTU.
+PLPMTUD optionally uses ICMP messages (e.g., IPv6 Packet Too Big messages).
+Given known attacks with the use of ICMP messages, the use of PLPMTUD in QUIC has been designed to safely use but not rely on receiving ICMP feedback (see
+{{Section 14.2.1. of QUIC-TRANSPORT}}).

+Networks are recommended to forward these ICMP messages and retain as much of the original packet as possible without exceeding the minimum MTU for the IP version when generating ICMP messages as recommended in {{?RFC1812}}
+and {{?RFC4443}}.

 ## Guiding Path MTU